 Consider, for example, what happens when a beginning reader comes to the word dig in a book.
 As she begins to figure out the sounds represented by the letters d, i, g, the reader recognizes that the sounds make up a very familiar word that she has heard and said many times.
 It is harder for a beginning reader to figure out words that are not already part of their speaking (oral) vocabulary.

-Vocabulary also is very important to reading comprehension.
+Vocabulary is key to reading comprehension.
 Readers cannot understand what they are reading without knowing what most of the words mean.
 As children learn to read more advanced texts, they must learn the meaning of new words that are not part of their oral vocabulary.